jpriniski/NetCom/README.md

 - Network Interaction OTree Software.
   - face_experiment: OTree Code for the Name Game condition
   - hashtag_experiment: OTree code for the Hashtag Game condition
   - `generate_trials.py`: Python code for generating interaction pairs.
-The trials used in the experiment are in custom_networks directors of the face and hashtag experiment.
+The trials used in the experiment are in custom_networks directories of the face and hashtag experiment.

 ### Simulations
 - ⭐️ `SimulationCode.ipynb`: Run this Jupyter Notebook to simulate the Context Aware Agents.
 All other code and files are helper functions.